Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

-Hailing from a country where past conflict is often prologue, Ukrainian Americans were commemorating one conflict while being mired in another.
+Hailing from a country where past conflict is often a prologue, Ukrainian Americans were commemorating one conflict while being mired in another.

 “I’m concerned and honestly I’m scared,” Halyna Parasiuk, 47, an archivist at the museum with two adult sons in Ukraine.
 “When President Biden said it could be war, I was like, ‘Oh my God.
 Can you imagine how many people could be victims?
 Millions and millions.’”